fluent/fluentd-docs-gitbook/developer/api-plugin-base.md

 # Plugin Base API

 All plugin types are subclasses of `Fluent::Plugin::Base` in Fluentd v1 or later.
-Base class has some features and methods that provide basic mechanism as plugins.
+The `Base` class has some features and methods that provide the basic mechanism as plugins.
 This page shows these methods provided by `Fluent::Plugin::Base`, and other methods provided commonly in some type of plugins.

 The methods listed below are considered as public methods, and will be maintained not to break compatibility.
 Other methods may be changed